-Chief Psychologist and Director of Psychology and Psychology Training, Cambridge Health Alliance; Associate Professor of Psychology, Harvard Medical School
+Interim Chief Psychologist, Director of Internship Training in Psychology, Cambridge Health Alliance; Instructor, Harvard Medical School

 Associate Director of Psychology and Psychology Training, Director of Postdoctoral Training in Psychology Cambridge Health Alliance; Assistant Professor of Psychology, Harvard Medical School.